Syfadin/Ethnicities/README.md

 # Ethnicities
 Plain text list of ethnic groups and ethnicities.
-Purely functional and should NOT be seen as an all encompassing list.
+Purely functional NOT an all encompassing or definitive list.

 PS: Overlaps exist for example Egyptian and Arab